gcdev373/stroom-analytic-demo/docs/enableStroomContent.md

 #### Create Processor Filters
 Using the Stroom UI, processor filters should be created on the following pipelines.
 This should be done manually in the Stroom UI.
-For example, 1 below can be achived by creating a new processor on the pipeline`DEMO-EVENTS` with the filter set to `Type = 'Raw Events' AND (Feed Name = 'DEMO-MAINFRAME-EVENTS' OR Feed Name = 'DEMO-VPN-EVENTS')`:
+For example, 1 below can be achived by creating a new processor on the pipeline`DEMO-EVENTS` with the filter set to `Type = 'Raw Events' AND (Feed Name = 'DEMO-MAINFRAME-EVENTS' OR Feed Name = 'DEMO-VPN-EVENTS')` or two filters with one set to `Type = 'Raw Events' AND (Feed Name = 'DEMO-MAINFRAME-EVENTS'` and the other set to `Type = 'Raw Events' AND (Feed Name = 'DEMO-VPN-EVENTS'`:
 1. **DEMO-EVENTS** to convert all `Raw Events` streams on feeds `DEMO-MAINFRAME-EVENTS` and `DEMO-VPN-EVENTS` into `event-logging` XML.
 1. **Sample Index** to place all `Events` streams on feeds `DEMO-MAINFRAME-EVENTS` and `DEMO-VPN-EVENTS` into the index.
 1. **Sample Topic** to place all `Events` streams on feeds `DEMO-MAINFRAME-EVENTS` and `DEMO-VPN-EVENTS` onto the topic.